 - Bleeding problems.
 Bleeding is common with SUTENT, but SUTENT can also cause severe bleeding problems that can lead to death.
 Your healthcare provider will monitor you for bleeding and may do blood tests if needed.
 Call your healthcare provider right away if you have any of these symptoms or a serious bleeding problem during treatment with SUTENT, including:

 - painful, swollen stomach (abdomen)

 - bloody urine

-- headache or change in your mental status
+- change in your mental status

 - Serious stomach and intestinal problems, that can sometimes lead to death.
 Some people have had tears in their stomach or intestine (perforation), or have developed an abnormal opening between the stomach and intestine (fistula).
 Get medical help right away if you get stomach-area (abdominal) pain that does not go away or is severe during treatment with SUTENT.

 - Tumor lysis syndrome (TLS).
 TLS is caused by the fast breakdown of cancer cells and may lead to death.
 TLS can cause kidney failure and the need for dialysis treatment, abnormal heart rhythm, seizure, and sometimes death.
 Your healthcare provider may do blood tests to check you for TLS.